-Commission enforcement staff has sent the applicant/property owner, Michael Pollard (Kellogg Avenue LLC), the project proponent, Al Rodriguez (United Paving), and/or their representative, Randall Fox, five letters notifying them of alleged violations of the Coastal Act on the subject property and explaining options for resolution.
+Commission enforcement staff has sent the applicant/property owner, Michael Pollard (Kellogg Avenue LLC), the project proponent, Al Rodriguez (United Paving), and/or their legal representative, Randall Fox, five letters notifying them of alleged violations of the Coastal Act on the subject property and explaining options for resolution.
 These letters were dated October 31, 2013, January 14, 2014, August 21, 2014, September 8, 2014, and February 19, 2015.
-In these same letters, staff requested that Mr. Rodriguez immediately stop all unpermitted development activity on the subject property.
+In four of these five letters, staff requested that Mr. Rodriguez immediately stop all unpermitted development activity on the subject property.
+The request to "stop work immediately" was indicated in both bold and underlined text in the letters, for clarity.
+The applicant's legal representative, Randall Fox, responded to the letters from the Commission's enforcement staff in letters dated August 21, 2014, September 2, 2014, and November 15, 2013.